codeuniversity/student-council/statute/statute.md

 (1) The Student Council makes decisions according to the principles of majority voting.

 (2) In the situation of a tie the vote goes in favour of the chairperson.

-## Transitional Provision

-This amendment applies from the first election period after adoption.
-Current office holders remain until the new election; Senate representatives continue per their original terms.